TylerGorshing/blackjack/DOCUMENTATION.md

 This class is a base class for any object whose purpose is to hold cards, for example, a deck of playing cards or a player's hand in a card game.

-This is the parent to the Deck and Hand classes.

 ### *class* `Collection(cards=None, replacement=False)`

+This is the parent to the Deck and Hand classes, and is defined in the cards module.

 #### Parameters
 - **cards** (list or None) - A list of cards objects (or a single card object) to be placed in the collection at construction.
 If `None` (the default), then the collection object is initialized with an empty list to be filled with cards at a later time.
 - **replacement** (bool) - Determines if cards are drawn from the collection with or without replacement.
 If `False` (the default), then cards are drawn without replacement.
 Cards are drawn with replacement if `replacement` is set to `True`.
 This cannot be changed after the collection object has been constructed.

 #### Methods
 - **`add(cards)`** - Adds a single card object or a list of card objects to the collection.
 This is similar to the `append()` method for a list.
-Returns None
+Returns None.

     Parameters
         - **cards** (Card or list) - The card or list of cards to be added to the collection.

 - **`draw()`** - Returns a single card object from the collection.
     If replacement is `False`, the card is removed from the collection.
     If replacement is `True`, the card is NOT removed from the collection.